 He has opened for many touring artists such as Will Pugh (Cartel), A Sunday Fire, Glass Mansions, and Chase Huglin while releasing his sophomore EP "Prove em' Wrong Kid" on May 26, 2017 to positive reception.
 Some of the songs on this EP has found its way on rotation on 105.5 the Bridge in Charleston, South Carolina and WPRK in Winter Park, Florida.

-Dylan performed at the 2017 Charleston Music Confab to rave reviews and his first full-length album, "Self-Titled" , is to be released through Real South Records sometime in February 2020.
+Dylan performed at the 2017 Charleston Music Confab to rave reviews and released his first full-length album, "Self-Titled", through Real South Records on March 20, 2020.

 Dylan views songwriting as a way to not only express himself, but also to spread a message to people.
 Whether it is a message about unity, self image, or following your dreams, Dylan hopes to inspire people that it is never too late to follow your dreams and work for them no matter who is for you or against you.
 Believe in yourself when no one else will.